 There are so many global issues attached to unsustainable forest resource consumption.
 But you can help tackle some of these problems while shopping for the perfect gift for yourself or a loved one.
-We have put together a list of some eco-friendly brands that are planting trees to make the world greener.
+We have put together a list of some eco-friendly companies that plant trees to make the world greener.

 And for more inspiration, you might like our compilation of giving back quotes, many of which talk about doing a little more than expected to make a difference.

-Anyone familiar with eco-friendly fashion will most likely have heard of the tentree brand.
-This brand manufactures eco-friendly clothing and backpacks.
+Anyone familiar with sustainable fashion will most likely have heard of the tentree brand.
+This brand manufactures eco-friendly clothing and backpacks from sustainable fabrics.
 The earth-first brand values transparency and sustainability.
-They make use of upcycled polyester and organic fibers like cotton and hemp.
+They make use of upcycled polyester and fibers like organic cotton and hemp across their ranges, which also feature in our lists of eco-friendly hair ties and sustainable yoga clothes.

 Tentree plants ten trees for every item sold with an ambitious goal to plant one billion trees.
 So far, they have planted 61,614,184 trees.
 Their tree-planting efforts spread across the world to countries like Brazil, Madagascar, Haiti, Indonesia, Senegal, and Canada.
 Tentree also offers tree-planting carbon offset subscriptions to its customers.

 With a brand name that translates literally in English as ‘green love,’ Amour Vert is a women’s clothing brand with sustainability at its core.
 The sustainable clothing brand produces limited quantities of clothing to prevent resource waste.
-Conscious of the effect of its materials on the environment, the brand uses soy ink for printing and compostable packaging.
+Conscious of the effect of its materials on the environment, the brand uses soy ink for printing and compostable eco-friendly packaging.

 Amour Vert partners with American Forests to plant trees for every clothing item it sells.
 As of September 2021, the brand has planted 352,731 trees in North America.
 According to their estimates, they have replanted 1,763 acres of forest, which is equal to 146,971 tons of carbon dioxide sequestered.

 Created for the eco-conscious outdoor lover, Tree Tribe offers a range of fashionable outdoor gear and clothing.
-The US-based brand produces eco-friendly water bottles, wallets, activewear, and t-shirts.
+The US-based brand produces eco-friendly reusable water bottles, wallets, activewear, and t-shirts.
 They also make reusable straws from bamboo and steel.